canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 export ARM_SUBSCRIPTION_ID=466ee356-ce1f-11ef-bf94-db2a042e145c
 ```

-Then you can apply the terraform, providing required variables:
+Then you can apply through Terraform, providing required variables:

 ```bash
 terraform apply -var "ssh_key=YOUR PUBLIC SSH KEY CONTENTS"
 ```

 ### Manually

+If you aren't using Terraform, you can deploy the machines manually following the information below.

 We'll deploy 5 VMs: